-The Deadman’s Statute (RCW 5.60.030) bars a party from testifying about a conversation or transaction with a Descendant, because it would be unfair for the Court to reach a decision based on only one side of the story.
+The Deadman’s Statute (RCW 5.60.030) bars a party from testifying about a conversation or transaction with a Decedent, because it would be unfair for the Court to reach a decision based on only one side of the story.
 “Death having closed the lips of one party, the law closes the lips of the other.”
 Estate of Cunningham, 94 Wash.
 191 (1917).

 The Deadman’s Statute applies to probate proceedings, including admissions of lost or destroyed Wills and Will Contests.
 Estate of Wind, 27 Wn.2d 421 (1947); Estate of Tate, 32 Wn.2d 252 (1948).
 Furthermore, it also applies to a Personal Representative, testifying in a representative capacity, even in favor of a Will.
 Estate of Shaughnessy, 97 Wn.2d 652 (1982).
 In all of these three cases, the Deadman’s Statute prevented a beneficiary of a Will from testifying about a Will that their testimony supported.
 In Estate of Shaughnessy, however, the beneficiary was also the named Personal Representative.
 Query: Same result if named Personal Representative had not been a beneficiary?

 “The purpose of the Deadman’s Statue is to prevent:

 Many people believe the Deadman’s Statute is an anachronism.
 It evolved out of the early English common law tradition of not allowing an interested person to testify in his/her own behalf.
 Although the majority of states have abolished it, Washington has retained it for limited purposes, including:

 To exclude a survivor’s testimony of a conversation or transaction with a Decedent if the testimony is offered against the estate.